 Children are our future.
+The youth can change the world.
 They herald the dawning of an entirely new generation who will occupy powerful positions and implement massive changes in society.

 Unfortunately, we keep hearing complaints about the younger generation being entitled, spoiled, disrespectful.
 All negative descriptions that are designed to justify our continued disrespect and discrimination against them.